bluesmoon/node-line-input-stream/README.md

 A side effect of this is that you can add a listener for any junk string and `LineInputStream` will pretend that it worked.
 The event listener may never be called though.

+Caveats & Notes
+---
+- Calling `pause()` might not stop `line` events from firing immediately.
+It will stop reading of data from the underlying stream, but any data that has already been read will still be split into lines and a `line` event will be fired for each of them.
+- The delimiter is not included in the line passed to the `line` handler
+- Even though this is called `line-input-stream`, you can delimit by anything, so for example, setting delimiter to `"\n\n"` will read by paragraph (sort of).

 Copyright
 ---
 Philip Tellis [@bluesmoon](https://twitter.com/bluesmoon) <philip@lognormal.com>